SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="multipredictimage"></a>
 # **Multipredictimage**
-> MultiPredictResponse Multipredictimage (System.IO.Stream file, string id, bool? needsPreprocessing, string deploymentName, string modelName)
+> MultiPredictResponse Multipredictimage (System.IO.Stream file, string id, bool? needsPreprocessing, string deploymentName, string versionName, string modelName)

 Get the output from the network using the given image file using the /multipredict endpoint's method